 - Very intense smoky smouldering look compared to ordinary eyeliner.

-- They can be used for inner eye rims since they are free from any irritant ingredients soft enough to not poke your eye while applying it like you would with pencil liners.
+- Can be used for inner eye rims since they are free from any irritant ingredients soft enough to not poke your eye while applying unlike pencil liners.

-- Easy to apply because of it has a creamy texture that smoothly glides.
+- Easy to apply because of its creamy texture.

 - Needs very little product to give intensity.

 - Can be removed more easily as product is softer compared to ordinary eye liner.

 - It is difficult to use especially for newbies, takes a lot of practice.